By: Dr. Jaycie Loewen Last Updated: March 17, 2023

 However, when it comes to menstrual changes, our treatments at Cognitive FX are not directly aimed at treating hormone dysregulation.
 We advise you to see an endocrinologist or a gynecologist to treat and manage your condition.
 Having said that, many symptoms of a concussion can exacerbate menstrual cycle symptoms (and vice versa).
 The overall improvement in wellbeing you experience after going through Enhanced Performance in Cognition Treatment (EPIC treatment) may improve your cycle as well.

-EPIC is an intense week of rehabilitation targeting dysfunctional areas in the brain.
+EPIC is an intense period of rehabilitation targeting dysfunctional areas in the brain.
 Before treatment starts, each patient goes through a series of imaging scans to reveal hyperactive and hypoactive regions compared to healthy, non-injured brains.

 One of the scans we use is functional Neurocognitive Imaging (fNCI) to see which parts of the brain are working properly and which parts need rehabilitation.
 With this scan, we can measure neurovascular coupling while the patient performs six different cognitive tests. fNCI produces over 7,000 images of the brain, which are then compared with a healthy control database, allowing us to analyze the impact of the injury in each region of the brain.

 While an fNCl scan can’t look directly at the hypothalamus and pituitary, it can analyze the thalamus, which is located directly above these regions.
 If we detect thalamus dysfunction in patients with hormone dysregulation, this area can be targeted during treatment and — although we cannot guarantee it — there is a chance that neurovascular coupling in the hypothalamus and pituitary gland will also improve.